Fits multiple penalized regression models in which the outcome is randomly permuted, thereby allowing estimation of the marginal false discovery rate.

 containing:

-The number of variables selected at each value of lambda
+The number of variables selected at each value of

-, averaged over the permutation fits.
+, averaged over the permutation fits.- S

 The actual number of selected variables for the non-permuted data.

-The estimated marginal false discovery rate (EF/S
+The estimated marginal false discovery rate (

-The fitted ncvreg
+The fitted

-object for the original (non-permuted) data.
+object for the original (non-permuted) data.- loss

-The loss/deviance for each value of lambda
+The loss/deviance for each value of

 , averaged over the permutation fits.
 This is an estimate of the explanatory power of the model under null conditions, and can be used to adjust the loss of the fitted model in a manner akin to the idea of an adjusted R-squared in classical regression.